Stanleyhoo1/Tennis-Technique/README.md

 ---

 This project is intended for players looking to refine their technique with minimal input from external coaches. **Note**: While the models provide guidance, they are not a substitute for professional coaching and should be used as supplementary tools for improvement.

+---

+## Appendix: Neural Network Model Development
+I built two main models for this project: a classification model and a swing overlay model.

+**Classification Model**: This model classifies each swing as "good" or "bad" based on key technique markers.
+I used YOLOv7 to pull keypoints from each video frame, then normalized and interpolated these points to make sure everything lined up across different videos.
+This way, the model could pick out patterns regardless of video length or player position.
+It uses a seqeuntial binary classification model to predict these classifications, and currently has about an 80% accuracy rate.

+**Swing Overlay Model**: This model’s goal is to predict an ideal swing path and overlay it on the video.
+It’s a time-series regression model using LSTM layers, which looks at differences between "good" and "bad" swings and calculates small adjustments needed to improve each frame.
+In the final output, you’ll see a skeleton overlay that shows the optimal swing path right alongside the player’s actual swing, so they can see where to make changes.

+Both models took a lot of trial and error with normalization, dataset tweaks, and model tuning to get results I was happy with.